These are major tourist attractions, even if they host public institutions.

 But they forgot to built the backstage so it never served as theater.

-Human Rights Hall had to have 61 seats 1 golden for him under Romania’s map.
+Human Rights Hall had to have 61 seats, 1 being golden, for him, under Romania’s map.

 Al. I. Cuza Hall – meant for contracts signage – resembles to the Throne Hall within Winter Royal Palace.